Beznet/weather_react/README.md

+This is a stand alone React application that takes my Weather API and dynamically updates the mean/median/mode according to the user's location.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>